This document explains how to connect to Furuno MFDs using an Ethernet connection.

 Next, go to Settings → System Setup → Scroll to the bottom → Marine MFD App configuration.
 And there set up what batteries you want to see on the MFD; and by what name.

-The MFD can also be connected to the GX device using NMEA 2000, see NMEA2000 chapter in the main GX manual.
+The MFD can also be connected to the Victron system using NMEA 2000, see the NMEA 2000 & MFD integration guide.

 This chapter documents the specifics when displaying Victron NMEA 2000 information on a Furuno MFDs.
 Note that this is not meant to be an extensive guide.
 Its the simple result of our R&D checking everything on a Furuno MFD.
 The functionality is (mostly) dictated by Furuno software and may therefore also change and improve when Furuno company changes their software.